Find answers to frequently asked questions relating to the Technology Access Programme

 What’s the duration of the programme?

-The Technology Access Programme is set to last 6 months, after which you may keep your Morello board.
+The Technology Access Programme is set to last 6 months, after which, depending on successful completion, you may keep your Morello board.
 However, considering the experimental nature of the project, it can be extended under certain circumstances that need to be discussed and agreed between the participating companies and Digital Catapult.

 What are the eligibility criteria for the programme?